huss-osman/linux-fundamentals/02-bash/README.md

 This repository documents my hands-on learning of **Bash scripting** through practical automation and shell scripting exercises.

 Bash is the foundation of Linux automation.
-Nearly everything in DevOps — containers, CI/CD pipelines, cloud provisioning, and system automation — relies on Bash scripts running at the command line.
-This repository exists to build and demonstrate that foundation.
+Nearly everything in DevOps including containers, CI/CD pipelines, cloud provisioning, and system automation relies on strong Bash scripting fundamentals.

 The focus throughout this work is on understanding **how Bash behaves and executes**, not memorising syntax.